-Compact (Hyundai Accent or similar) is the most frequently booked rental car type in U.S. Virgin Islands.
+Compact (Toyota Yaris or similar) is the most frequently booked rental car type in U.S. Virgin Islands.

 Driving in the US Virgin Islands is a comfortable experience even for the less experienced driver.
 Roads are usually well maintained and distances manageable.
 The only real difficulties are the hilly terrain and switchback roads.
 One very important thing to note is that driving is on the left side of the road, unlike in the continental United States.